 We sat down to talk with Richard Lui, news anchor for NBC and MSNBC and long-distance caregiver for his father, who is living with Alzheimer’s.
 Every week, Richard travels coast-to-coast to be with his family.

-Tell us about your father Steven’s Alzheimer’s diagnosis and how it came about.
+Tell us about your father Stephen’s Alzheimer’s diagnosis and how it came about.

 It began with a diagnosis of dementia.
 The interesting part is my Dad never had a great memory – it was something we joked about.
 However, what started to happen was much more extreme.

 Dad is one of 13 children in his family, and at Christmas, his youngest sister Fannie pulled me aside and said, “I’m concerned, Steve is forgetting our names.”
 He agreed he should get tested.
 This was about five years ago, and it resulted in a diagnosis of early signs of dementia.
 It wasn’t until about a year and a half after that that he was diagnosed with Alzheimer’s.

 I’ve always traveled back to San Francisco from New York for family gatherings.
 During these visits, I was able to see moments in time — snapshots of my Dad, if you will — and I began to notice the differences in him.
 It was probably more nuanced for my mother, who lives with him, but I saw it, and now make the 5,000-mile round trip to see him once a week most months.

 As a caregiver, how do you make this long-distance, long-term travel work with your schedule as an anchor and reporter?

 The practice of consistently going back and forth helps me gather the information I need in a short amount of time.
 I try to stay with my parents when I come back so I can observe the nuances and changes…how it’s difficult for Dad to brush his teeth or walk down the block to get a haircut.
 Sometimes it’s hard to put on a strong face, but I do what I can to help my Mom, who is Dad’s primary caregiver.